In this lesson, we’ll show you how to say “thank you” in Korean. It is one of the most important things to know when

 Thank you for letting me know.

-This version of “thank you” in Korean is used in situations where formal language is appropriate.
+This version of “thank you” in Korean is used in situations where less polite and formal language is appropriate.
 You might say 고마워 (gomawo) to somebody you are very close to who is the same age or younger than you.
 This is a good way to thank people who are close friends or siblings.